UMD-DRASTIC/drastic-dams-ui/README.md

 ## LDP Preparation

-The DAMS UI expects certain folders to exist on startup.
+The DAMS UI expects certain folders to exist on the LDP server.
 So we have to create them.

 ```
 curl -X POST \